Care options in retirement villages

 Although some retirement villages have a stronger care focus than others, most offer tailored care options, and staff can carry out an assessment to help decide on care plans prior to moving in.

 At retirement villages the option to build in at-home care, should you ever need it, means you have the security of knowing you will be able to stay in your own home longer, tailoring the level of care you need, should your circumstances change.

-For those currently receiving some level of care, retirement villages offer the opportunity to live independently with a solid care network already in place.
+For those currently receiving some level of care or support, retirement villages offer the opportunity to live independently with a solid care network already in place.

 Different types of care